 Creatine acts on ATP by recycling and regenerating it to supply the body with energy (1) continuously.

 Furthermore, creatine is stored within the muscles in phosphocreatine to be used for high-intensity work.

 By increasing phosphocreatine stores and regenerating ATP, the muscles are capable of producing more powerful contractions.

 This makes creatine a popular supplement for athletes and those who participate in strength sports like powerlifting and weightlifting.

-The compound also appears to alter a number of cellular processes that contribute towards enhancing muscle size, strength, and recovery (2).
+The compound also appears to alter several cellular processes that enhance muscle size, strength, and recovery (2).

 What Is Creatine Used For?

 The most common reason for taking creatine is to improve athletic performance.

 As the article will highlight, research has found creatine to improve muscle performance and development significantly.

 As a consequence, creatine supplements are widely used across some sports.
 However, it is beneficial for those sports that involve high-intensity work.